 Are you a business owner thinking about accepting Bitcoin as an acceptable form of payment?
-If so, it certainly makes sense considering the cryptocurrency’s amazing growth since it was launched in 2009 with its very first transaction.
+It makes sense considering the cryptocurrency’s amazing growth since it was launched in 2009 with its very first transaction.

 - If you bought $1,000 worth of Bitcoin in 2010, they would be worth approximately $35 million dollars today.

-- As of August 2017, Bitcoin’s value moved past $4000 US dollars for the first time, based on the promise of even faster transaction times than before.
+- As of August 2017, Bitcoin’s value moved past $4000 US dollars for the first time.
+That’s based on the promise of even faster transaction times than before.

-As you can see, Bitcoin’s value is accelerating at a tremendous pace and shows no major signs of stopping, so the growth potential is enormous.
-If you are thinking about getting into this market yourself by accepting payments for your goods or services, Anderson partner and noted tax attorney Toby Mathis breaks down the tax implications of using Bitcoin for transactions you conduct in the video below.
+As you can see, Bitcoin’s value is accelerating at a tremendous pace and shows no major signs of stopping.
+The growth potential is enormous!
+If you are thinking about getting into this market yourself by accepting bitcoin payments for your goods or services, Anderson partner and noted tax attorney Toby Mathis breaks down the tax implications of using Bitcoin for transactions you conduct in the video below.

-Most importantly, he discusses why you need to think about Bitcoin as property, not currency when understanding how to account for transactions with it and make sure you handle them correctly with regards to tax filings.
-Long-term capital gains, short-term capital gains, and basis are all factors that you’ll have to deal with, just as if you were handling standard real estate transactions.
+Most importantly, he discusses why you need to think about Bitcoin as property, not currency.
+This is understanding how to account for transactions with it and making sure you handle them correctly with regards to tax filings.
+Long-term capital gains, short-term capital gains, and basis are all factors that you’ll have to deal with just.
 Any mistakes could lead to an IRS audit, which no one wants to deal with ever.